nordicenergy/ICO-STO-Platform/README.md

 3. ICO/STO Platform included 2-Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
 Also system allow to change password through email confirmation which give more security for users.

-##### Information Collection And Use:
+#### Information Collection And Use

-###### This page informs you of our policies regarding the collection, use and disclosure of personal information when you use our services and platform.
+###### This page informs you of our policies regarding the collection, use and disclosure of personal information when you use our services and platform:

 1. We will not use or share your information with anyone except as described in this Privacy Policy.